Miami-Dade to shut down restaurants again as Florida's Covid-19 hospitalizations surge - KEYT | KCOY

 As Florida sets the most dubious of records amid the coronavirus pandemic, Miami-Dade County has decided it’s done playing by the state’s rules.

 As of Wednesday, restaurants in the county, the state’s most populous, will be shut down — again — except for takeout and delivery, county Mayor Carlos Gimenez announced in a news release.
-The mayor’s executive order will also close party venues, fitness centers and short-term accommodation rentals.
+The mayor’s executive order will also close party venues and short-term accommodation rentals.
+On Tuesday, he revised the order to allow gyms and fitness studios to remain open with masks required inside, according to a tweet.

 What you need to know about coronavirus